sanchayj/personal-setup/README.md

-Create a directory: ./config/nvim/ and add your init.vim file to it Run :PlugInstall inside init.vim to install plugins
+Create a directory: ./config/nvim/ and add your init.vim file to it Run :PlugInstall inside init.vim to install plugins Run :GoInstallBinaries to install all the vim-go plugins

 From inside Vim, run :CocInstall coc-python coc-json coc-snippets coc-yaml coc-vimlsp coc-tsserver coc-go coc-solargraph coc-rust-analyzer coc-sh coc-markdownlint coc-sql coc-html